 Type of LARP

 Heimr is an open setting and rule system with which we play LARPs at least once a year.
 We organize events for players age 18 and up.
-The LARPs are multiple day events that start with workshops (Rule system, character creation, lore background) on Friday.
+The LARPs are multiple day events that have informal meeting of players, and sometimes specific workshops (Rule system, character creation, lore background) on Friday.
 The game starts Saturday morning and stops Sunday afternoon.
 Unless otherwise mentioned we have indoor sleeping spots and provide food during the events.

 The most important thing we do different than non simulationist LARPs is that if there is a choice we have to make and it comes down to three options, 1 option which would make for a cool and balanced challenge for the players, 1 which would create a nice dramatic story/scene and 1 which would be logical and consistent with the rest of the setting, we would pick the last option.